xipcode/xipcode/README.md

 ### Configure the Linting Rules

-To get started you can you create an .eslint file with the following:
+To get started you can create a .eslintrc file in the top level folder of the codebase with the following:

 ```
 {